Relative font sizes and inheritance

 At this point, the font-size, line-height and font-family will be inherited by all elements in your document.

-Step 4 – condensing these rules using the shorthand font property
+Step 4 – optionally, condensing these rules using the shorthand font property

-Now that we have finished the three declarations (font-size, line-height and font-family), we can combine them all into a single shorthand “font” property:
+Now that we have finished the three declarations (font-size, line-height and font-family), we could choose to combine them all into a single shorthand “font” property:

 body